rymote/bytebinder/CONTRIBUTING.md

 ### Coding Standards

 Please adhere to the coding standards used throughout the project.
-This includes proper indentation, comments, and using [language]-specific best practices.
+This includes proper indentation, comments, and using C++ specific best practices.

 ### Testing